TaraRhoseyn/bookstack_web_app/README.md

 ![Feature 16a](https://github.com/TaraRhoseyn/CI_MS3_Bookstack/blob/main/bookstack/static/docs/features/feature-16a.PNG)

+*User stories covered by this feature:*

+3. As a first-time user, I want to be able to personalize my profile with some personal touches such as a profile picture associated with my account.
+14. As a regular visitor, I want clear feedback as to whether my data has been successfully changed/added/deleted at all touch points on the website.
+18. As a regular visitor, I want the process of adding data such as book or reviews to be simple and easy enough so that I can easily do multiple within a session.
+19. As a regular visitor, I want to easily be able to view my user information, edit it as necessary or delete it.

 **Feature 17: Contact Us page**

 This page is navigable from the footer on all pages (bar the home page).
 The form is fully functional and uses Email JS to send a message to the site owner (myself).
 The form is also validated with JavaScript to prevent users being able to submit a message without fully filled in input fields.
 The message is sent to my email address through the use of the EmailJS API (more information on APIs used in this project further down).

 ![Feature 17](https://github.com/TaraRhoseyn/CI_MS3_Bookstack/blob/main/bookstack/static/docs/features/feature-17.PNG)

+*User stories covered by this feature:*

+10. As a regular visitor, I want to be able to give feedback to improve the website over time.
+20. As a site owner, I want to be able to collect feedback from users in a simple and easy way that I can iterate versions of the website based on an informed understanding of user needs.

 **Feature 18: 404 Error page**

 This page displays when a user enters a URL that does not exist.
 The main purpose of this page is to let users know that an error has occurred and to redirect them back to the website.
 The design of this page is simple as I want users to return the main pages of the site as soon as possible upon seeing this page.

 ![Feature 18](https://github.com/TaraRhoseyn/CI_MS3_Bookstack/blob/main/bookstack/static/docs/features/feature-18.PNG)

+*User stories covered by this feature:*

+6. As a first-time user, I want the website to direct me back home if I trigger a 404 error through a bad link.

 ## Design